richpl/PyBasic/README.md

 Data can be read from or written to files using the **OPEN**, **FSEEK**, **INPUT**, **PRINT** and **CLOSE** statments.

-When a file is opened using the syntax **OPEN** "*filename*" **FOR INPUT|OUTPUT|APPEND AS** *#filenum* [**ELSE** *linenum*] a file number (*#filenum*) is assigned to the file which if specfied as the first argument of an **INPUT** or **PRINT** statment will direct the input or output to the file.
+When a file is opened using the syntax **OPEN** "*filename*" **FOR INPUT|OUTPUT|APPEND AS** *#filenum* [**ELSE** *linenum*] a file number (*#filenum*) is assigned to the file, which if specfied as the first argument of an **INPUT** or **PRINT** statment, will direct the input or output to the file.

-If there is an error opening a file and the optional **ELSE** option has been specified, program control will be branched to that line number, if the **ELSE** has not been provided an error message will be displayed.
+If there is an error opening a file and the optional **ELSE** option has been specified, program control will branch to the specified line number, if the **ELSE** has not been provided an error message will be displayed.

-If a file is opened for **OUTPUT** which does not exist, the file will be created, if the file does exist, it's contents will be erased and any new **PRINT** output will replace it.
-If a file is opened for **APPEND** an error will occur if the file doesn't exist (or the **ELSE** branch will occur if specified) and if it does, any **PRINT** statments will add to the end of the file.
+If a file is opened for **OUTPUT** which does not exist, the file will be created, if the file does exist, its contents will be erased and any new **PRINT** output will replace it.
+If a file is opened for **APPEND** an error will occur if the file doesn't exist (or the **ELSE** branch will occur if specified).
+If the file does exist, any **PRINT** statments will add to the end of the file.

 If an input prompt is specfied on an **INPUT** statement being used for file I/O (i.e. *#filenum* is specified) an error